themanyone/whisper_dictation/README.md

 ## Get llama.cpp working

 Compile [llama.cpp](https://github.com/ggerganov/llama.cpp) with some type of acceleration as indicated in their docs.
-We use cuBLAS and openBLAS.
+We compile with CUDA after installing nvidia drivers and openBLAS.

 If you followed our instructions for compiling `whisper.cpp` with `cuBLAS`, you should be all set to compile `llama.cpp`.
 Again, if not using cuBLAS, skip this section.

 ```
 conda activate gcc12
-LLAMA_CUDA=1 make -j 8
+GGML_CUDA=1 make -j
 ```

 Or in our particular case...
 ```
 conda activate gcc12
-CFLAGS="-fno-finite-math-only" LLAMA_FAST=1 LLAMA_CUDA_F16=1 LLAMA_CUDA=1 make -j 8
+LLAMA_FAST=1 LLAMA_CUDA_F16=1 LLAMA_CUDA=1 make -j 8
 conda deactivate
-CFLAGS="-fno-finite-math-only" LLAMA_FAST=1 LLAMA_CUDA_F16=1 LLAMA_CUDA=1 make -j 8
+LLAMA_FAST=1 LLAMA_CUDA_F16=1 LLAMA_CUDA=1 make -j 8
 ```

 ## Download a language model

-For language models, use the [mistral-7b-openorca](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca) model, which is the same one `GPT4All` uses.
-Even better, get [internlm](https://huggingface.co/bartowski/internlm2_5-7b-chat-1m-GGUF), [open chat](https://huggingface.co/openchat/openchat_3.5), or [code ninja](https://huggingface.co/beowolx/CodeNinja-1.0-OpenChat-7B) in GGUF format.
-Most other GGUF models will work too.
-Look at the [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) to see which models are the best.
+For a good, small languag model, use [hellork/gemma-2-2b-it-Q4_K_M-GGUF](https://huggingface.co/hellork/gemma-2-2b-it-Q4_K_M-GGUF).
+Look at the [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) to see which models are the best that can fit into your VRAM.
 Then search for the model in .gguf format.
-To save RAM, download the quantized models, or quantize them yourself, as described in the [llama.cpp README](https://github.com/ggerganov/llama.cpp).
+To save VRAM and time, download the quantized models, or [quantize them here](https://huggingface.co/spaces/ggml-org/gguf-my-repo).
+We were able to run gemma-2 (2B) with all layers loaded (-ngl 27) on 3GiB VRAM.
+Larger 7B models can only load a few layers (-ngl 16), perform slowly, and we have to close other applications.
+(Or we can quantize them to 3 bits and severely degrade quality).

 ## Start chatting

 Run chat in interactive mode, in the terminal, using Whisper Dictation to type questions.
 It won't speak its answers.
 But you won't have to listen to pages and pages of response text, either.
+But you could also restrict the number of response tokens (-n).

 And just like that.
 We can explore the results of months of researching "What's the best AI that I can realistically use on my laptop?"
 The future is here!
 Use `-ngl` option for maximum warp.
 Launch codes:

-`./llama_cpp -ngl 33 -m models/mistral-7b-openorca.Q4_0.gguf --multiline-input --color --interactive-first -p "You are a helpful and knowledgeable assistant.`
+`./llama-cli -ngl 27 -m models/gemma-2-2b-it-q4_k_m.gguf --multiline-input --color --interactive-first -p "You are a helpful and knowledgeable assistant.`

 ## Give it a voice